 As I said in the Introduction, deliberate development is not for the faint of heart and it usually requires a lot of time and commitment.
 For that reason, I often share my view with clients that it’s ok initially to be quite driven, to wish to make progress, in matters of healing and self-development.
 When I convey the tone that we can always do better, I’m saying that all of us, no matter where we are- myself included- can practice something right now.
 There are, of course, innumerable exceptions but I believe I’m speaking to the majority.
 It seems, in most cases, the work is well worth the investment.
 But of course, there were never any guarantees.

 Intention precedes all developmental practice.
 It’s the primary practice.

-When designing practices around the five principles of Engagement, Non-Interference, Character, Nourishment and Collaboration, doing so with clear intention matters.
+When designing practices around the six principles of Engagement, Non-Interference, Character, Nourishment, Collaboration and Play, doing so with clear intention matters.
 Individuals who know exactly “why” they are practicing something, with a sense of meaning and intrinsic purpose, are much more likely to fuel a healthy and enjoyable relationship to practice.